GSA/open-gsa-redesign/_apidocs/searchgov-clicks.md

 * module_code
 * access_key

-A full example of this is
+A full example of this is:

 `curl -i -X POST \
 -H "Content-Type: application/x-www-form-urlencoded" \